volterraedge/terraform-provider-volterra/docs/resources/volterra_uztna_origin_pool.md

   }

   origin_servers {
-    // One of the arguments from this list "private_ip private_name" must be set
+    // One of the arguments from this list "private_ip" must be set

     private_ip {
-      // One of the arguments from this list "ip ipv6" must be set
+      // One of the arguments from this list "ip" must be set

       ip = "8.8.8.8"
     }